A forceps delivery is a type of assisted vaginal delivery. It's sometimes needed in the course of vaginal childbirth.

 - Your baby might not be able to fit through your pelvis due to his or her size or the size of your pelvis

-A forceps delivery poses a risk of injury for both mother and baby.
+A forceps delivery can possibly cause risk of injury for both mother and baby.

 Possible risks to you include: